Continuous Sensitivity Analysis for $\delta N$ Formalism

 To demonstrate the practical utility of this framework, we applied the CSA-based method to the Starobinsky model, which provides a prime example of an inflationary scenario featuring a sharp transition into an ultra-slow-roll phase.
 Within the CSA formulation, we employed the Green's function technique to evaluate gradient interactions, demonstrating that the leading-order $\mathcal{O}(k^2)$ corrections can straightforwardly be obtained analytically.
 Furthermore, we introduced an appropriate identification scheme that enables the derivation of the power spectrum while consistently incorporating full gradient interactions.
 We then employed the second-order sensitivity equations to compute the non-Gaussianity parameter, successfully capturing a relevant subset of the gradient contributions.
 Comparisons with full numerical calculations demonstrate excellent agreement; the resulting analytical expressions accurately reproduce the characteristic $k$-dependence of both the power spectrum and the equilateral non-Gaussianity parameter, $f_{\rm NL}^{\rm eq}$, even when the matching procedure is performed at horizon crossing.

 Beyond practical calculations, the CSA approach yields valuable theoretical insights and computational benefits.
 We have shown that CSA facilitates a direct comparison between the $\delta N$ output and standard linear perturbation theory.
 Through this comparison, we provided a more rigorous proof of their equivalence and, crucially, identified regimes where the standard $\delta N$ formalism approaches its theoretical limits due to the absence of the momentum constraint.
-Specifically, we demonstrated that the formalism breaks down in regimes characterized by a large Hubble flow parameter, $\epsilon$, a finding with significant implications for the study of punctuated inflation, prompting us to propose a corrected source term that mimics the effects of the momentum constraint.
+Specifically, we demonstrated that the formalism breaks down in regimes characterized by a large Hubble flow parameter, $\epsilon$.
+This finding has significant implications for the study of punctuated inflation, prompting us to propose a corrected source term that mimics the effects of the momentum constraint.